C3n7ral051nt4g3ncy/cURL_for_OSINT/README.md

 <br>

-You can probably see that the above results look a little messy, the below command will put some color into the results and will put the `.json` in a tidy format, this is thanks to the `jq`  command which acts like `pprint` in Python.
+You can probably see that the above results look a little messy, the below command will put some color into the results and will put the `json` in a tidy format, this is thanks to the `jq`  command which acts like `pprint` in Python.

 <br>